tlwl19/EGL314/README.md

 You will have 20 seconds to guess the icon from the selection of choices below.

 ![](Demo%20Pics/IconSelect.png)
-*Choose the correct icon that is shown on the polariser*
+*Choose the correct icon corresponding to that being shown on the polariser*

 <br>

 Once 20 seconds has passed, the game will end.

 ![](Demo%20Pics/IconGameOver.png)